-McLaren have the most wins in Hungary, Alpine were victorious in 2021 and Mercedes have finished on the podium in all but one of the last ten seasons.
+McLaren have the most wins in Hungary, Alpine were victorious in 2021 and Mercedes have finished on the podium in all but two of the last 11 seasons.
 Here’s everything you need to know about each team’s history at the Hungarian Grand Prix!

-Red Bull have suffered three DNFs in the last six seasons at the Hungaroring, though their maiden season in 2005 marks their only double DNF so far at the track.
-Verstappen finished only ninth with a damaged car in 2021, while Sergio Perez retired from the race.
+Red Bull have suffered three DNFs in the last seven seasons at the Hungaroring, though their maiden season in 2005 marks their only double DNF so far at the track.

-Red Bull have had three pole positions at the Hungarian Grand Prix, and locked out the front-row at the track in 2010.
-Verstappen took his first pole position with the team here in 2019.
-Both drivers qualified in the top four in 2021 – the first time that has happened at the circuit since 2016 – but neither qualified in the top nine last year.
+Both drivers qualified in the top four in 2021 – the first time that has happened at the circuit since 2016 – but neither qualified in the top nine in 2022.
 While Perez was eliminated in Q2, engine issues prevented Verstappen from qualifying any higher than tenth – the team’s worst combined qualifying result at the track since 2006.
+Verstappen returned to the front row in 2023, while Perez could qualify no higher than ninth.

 Since 1999, Ferrari have had only four non-finishes at the Hungarian Grand Prix.
 That’s quite a turnaround from the earlier years at the circuit, as the team recorded at least one DNF in every year at the event between 1986 and 1998, recording double non-finishes in 1987, 1990, 1994 and 1996.

 In 2020, Leclerc became the first Ferrari driver to finish in a position outside of the points since 2007, while in 2021, he recorded the team’s first retirement here since 2015.
-Both Leclerc and Carlos Sainz finished in the top six last year, despite some questionable strategy calls from the team.
+Both Leclerc and Carlos Sainz finished in the top six in 2022, despite some questionable strategy calls from the team, while 2023 marked the first time since 2006 that neither of the Scuderia’s finished inside the top six at the Hungaroring.

 In all of their first four visits to Hungary from 2010 to 2013, Mercedes recorded one DNF in every race.
 They scored only three points here between 2010 and 2012, but their fortunes at the track began to change in 2013, when Lewis Hamilton claimed his first victory with the team at the Hungaroring.

-Mercedes have failed to take pole only twice in the last ten seasons at the Hungarian Grand Prix.
+Mercedes have failed to take pole only twice in the last 11 seasons at the Hungarian Grand Prix.
 They locked out the front row in 2015, 2016, 2018, 2020 and 2021, while 2017 is the only time in the last nine seasons that neither Mercedes driver has qualified on the front row.
-George Russell recorded Mercedes only pole position of the season through conventional qualifying here in 2022.
+George Russell recorded Mercedes only pole position of the season through conventional qualifying here in 2022, while Lewis Hamilton took the team’s only pole of the year here in 2023.

 Team Enstone have won the Hungarian Grand Prix on three occasions.
 Michael Schumacher was victorious for Benetton in 1994, Fernando Alonso took his first career victory with Renault at the Hungaroring in 2003 and Esteban Ocon took his maiden win here with Alpine in 2021.